OS recommendations to blind people

 It’s biggest accessibility drawback is its screen reader, and the software available for blind people in general.
 Voice over has got a weird keymap that even I, who have used it for years now, struggle to remember sometimes.
 It’s also not very extendable, at least not without learning applescript, which, like with anything that starts with “apple”, has little to no documentation and not many people know in the first place.
 This makes adding new features to voice over, something very common with windows screen readers, an extreme rarity with voice over.

 It was a while since I used IOS, so I can’t say much about it.
+Tripple pressing on the home button turns it on.
 It has braille screen input at least, which is much better than the normal touch keyboard, if it works.
 I do remember less applications being accessible however.

 Android